-Through the German program, you will study German and Austrian culture, language and literature.
-German is the most widely spoken first language in the European Union, and German-speaking countries are among the most influential engines driving culture, business, and politics today.
+As a German major, you’ll study German and Austrian cultures (authors, musicians, literature), language and notions of German history.
+German is the most widely spoken first language in the European Union, and German-speaking countries are among the most influential engines driving culture, business and politics today.

 You’re encouraged to participate in DePaul’s Study Abroad program with two options: a long-term program in Vienna, and a short-term, human rights-oriented program in Berlin.
 Through these experiences you’ll grow linguistically and expand your cultural understanding of German-speaking societies.

 Our German program also has its own chapter of the German Honorary Society Delta Phi Alpha, and is affiliated with the student-led DePaul Deutsch Club.
 Several students have been awarded prestigious grants and scholarships, including multiple Fulbright grants and Congress-Bundestag Youth Exchange scholarships.

 We also offer the 3+3 BA/JD program, which allows high-achieving first-year undergraduate German majors to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

 of German graduates were employed, continuing their education or not seeking employment after graduation.

 Complete the form below to receive more information about this degree program.